-Having second thoughts about those new full-body scanners being used at airports by the Transportation Security Administration?
+Having second thoughts about those new full-body scanners being used at airports by the TSA Transportation Security Administration?
 The federal agency charged with protecting the nation’s transportation systems may want to take a second look — at you.

 It apparently did when Karen Cummings refused to submit to a scan, which uses high-frequency radio waves to see through your clothes.
 Cummings, who works for a software company in Boston, described what subsequently happened to her at Logan Airport as “unnecessary” and “unpleasant.”